Francis-Rockwell/Compiler/README.md

 # Compiler
-Replanted course porject from my compiling class
+Replanted course project from my compiling class
+This compiler is designed for a programming language minidecaf, a subset of C, and is implemented in Python.
+The project performs syntactic and lexical analysis, and translate the programming language step by step to Abstract Syntax Tree, Three Address Code and finally RISCV Code.